Local

 RELATED STORIES:

 “Those two things combined with, I feel like Atlanta is on a trajectory and so is US Soccer.
-And so we wanted to be in a city that not only met where we are but where we’re going and I feel like Atlanta is just going to continue on the this trajectory of excellence and we want to be along for the ride.”
+And so we wanted to be in a city that not only met where we are but where we’re going and I feel like Atlanta is just going to continue on this trajectory of excellence and we want to be along for the ride.”

 Batson says the federation has made progress with the plan to move headquarters and will share groundbreaking plans in the coming weeks.

 “We all are motivated to have the facility open as fast as possible,” Batson says.
 “We are actually starting to move to Atlanta now.
 Our first employees are starting to transition.
 Our new hires are coming here.
-Some of the high profile names you’ve heard us hire recently will be coming to Atlanta.”
+Some of the high-profile names you’ve heard us hire recently will be coming to Atlanta.”